MrCrayfish/MrCrayfishFurnitureMod/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[MINECRAFT VERSION HERE] ISSUE HERE"
 ---

+ARE YOU USING 1.12?
+IF SO, I NO LONGER MAINTAIN THIS VERSION AND WON'T BE FIXING BUGS.
+PLEASE UPDATE TO A NEWER VERSION

 **Describe the bug**
 A clear and concise description of what the bug is.